Our Instructional Staff

 Emily Mejicano-Gormley - Dance Instructor

 Emily Mejicano-Gormley is an emerging dancer and choreographer based in the Chicago Land Area.
 Her choreographic work has been featured both locally and abroad.
-Emily started dancing when she was eleven years old at her local studio, continuing her dance education at Hope College where she was a part of the H2 Dance Company.
+Emily started dancing when she was eleven years old at her local studio, continuing her dance education at Hope College, where she was a part of the H2 Dance Company.
 Her dance instructing history includes teaching at Soleunique Dance Company, Beyond the Stars Performing Arts, and Dance Images.
-Emily’s teaching philosophy is based on actively engaging in the class, communicating objectives and goals clearly, planning out the steps that are needed to be taken to reach these set goals, and working to inspire students to engage with the material being taught.
+Emily’s teaching philosophy is based on actively engaging students in the class, clearly communicating objectives and goals, planning the steps needed to reach these goals, and working to inspire students to engage with the material being taught.
 She is thrilled to pass on her love of art to her students.

 Emily Mejicano-Gormley